 Refrigerant Charge - The refrigerant system is fully charged with R-410A refrigerant and is tested and factory sealed.
-Amount of refrigerant charge is listed on unit nameplate.
+Amount of refrigerant charge is listed on unit nameplate and in Table 1.
 Unit must operate a minimum of 15 minutes before checking charge.